The difference between Hybrid, Plug-In Hybrid and Electric Cars

 If you get into the routine of charging your PHEV overnight when electricity tariffs are lower, you could see motoring costs fall as you’ll be able to travel mainly on electric power, only using your fuel occasionally.
 You won’t have to worry about whether your battery charge is running low on longer journeys as the petrol/diesel engine can take over when it’s needed.

-- If the battery runs low the fuel powered engine will automatically kick in
+- If the battery runs low the fuel powered engine will automatically kick-in

 - Very low cost motoring on short journeys using the electric battery

-- Regenerative braking technology reduces energy waste and lowers
+- Regenerative braking technology reduces energy waste

 - Tend to be more expensive to buy than self-charging hybrids